Support us! GearJunkie may earn a small commission from affiliate links in this article. Learn More

 The Patagonia Powder Town Bibs have smooth suspenders that are easy to adjust; (photo/Jason Hummel)

-What’s the difference between ski bibs and insulated ski bibs?
+What’s the difference between women’s ski bibs and women’s insulated ski bibs?

 Regular, non-insulated ski bibs have a protective, waterproof fabric.

 Insulated ski bibs are the same, but with insulation added for warmth.
-The insulation is usually a synthetic fiber like PrimaLoft, which is the standard in many ski bibs.
-Sometimes the insulation is a natural fiber such as wool, which is also breathable and integrated into the Ortovox Women’s 3L Deep Shell Bib Pants.
+The insulation is usually a synthetic fiber like PrimaLoft, the standard for many ski bibs.
+Sometimes the insulation is a natural fiber such as wool, which is also breathable and integrated into the Ortovox Deep Shell Bib.

-We find that insulation does wonders for our energy levels if we’re skiing or riding inbounds at 10 degrees or less, especially if there is windchill.
+We find that insulation wonders for our energy levels if we’re skiing or riding inbounds at 10 degrees or less, especially if there is wind chill.
 A little extra warmth on our bottom half is welcomed on chair lift rides, dining outside, or while spectating an outdoor event.

 But we don’t like wearing insulated outerwear for uphill travel, backcountry tours, or shoveling — anything high cardio that generates too much body heat.
 We always wear non-insulated ski bibs for backcountry tours.

-You may want to buy a cold-weather-specific insulated pant for those really frigid days on the mountain and a non-insulated shell pant for warmer days.
-Especially if you tend to run cold, consider insulated options.
+You may want to buy a cold-weather-specific insulated pair of pants for those really frigid days on the mountain and a non-insulated shell pair of pants for warmer days.
+Consider insulated options, especially if you tend to run cold.

 woman standing in snow facing away with ski bibs on